 We laugh at Mrs. Bennet but after all, she has every reason to be worried about the family's future.

 And what about poor, studious Mary, who is "mortified by comparisons between her sisters’ beauty and her own"?

 Some JAFF (Jane Austen fan fiction) authors have written novels centered around Mrs. Bennet or Mary Bennet; stories which treat them with insight and sympathy.
-Laughter aside, It's Mr. Bennet's insouciance that is harder to defend than Mrs. Bennet's anxiety.
+For many readers, Mr. Bennet's insouciance about his family's financial future is harder to defend than Mrs. Bennet's anxiety.
 And it isn't Mary's fault that she's plain, that she occupies the unfortunate position of the middle child.